 1) Your roof is past its prime and no longer has the same integrity it once did, causing sagging and thus standing water.

 2) Your gutters are full of debris or don’t function properly.
 When your gutters and downspouts aren’t working properly or are full of debris, that water has nowhere to go, and so it sits on your roof.

 To prevent standing water on your roof, you should first check your gutters and downspouts.
 Your roof and gutter system work as a cohesive unit to ensure your roof can withstand the elements and shed water quickly and efficiently.
 Gutter guards can help keep that debris out of your gutters and keep water moving freely.

 What to do After a Severe Storm?

-Knowing what to do after a severe thunderstorm is critical to ensuring your safety, maintaining your home’s condition, and acting fast on repairs that need immediate attention (such as roof damage).
+Knowing what to do after severe roof storm damage is critical to ensuring your safety, maintaining your home’s condition, and acting fast on repairs that need immediate attention.
 If you follow these key steps, you should be in good shape no matter how severe the storm or damage is.

 1 Safety First

 Make sure you and your family are safe and out of harm’s way.
 Large storms can sometimes cut power to your home or even large grids in the neighborhood.
 Once you can ensure your home is safe, you have power and water, and you can safely navigate around your property, then you can move on to the next steps.
 Also, never get up on your roof or do any risky maneuvers to assess any property damage—always call the professionals.